Rindge Avenue Community Connectivity

 An illustrative site plan of possible multi-use paths that would be added to the southern and eastern edges of the parking lots surrounding 362, 364, and 402 Rindge Avenue.
 The plan also includes a possible path that would replace the existing fence between properties.

 In December 2024, Copley Wolff and Nitsch Engineering completed a feasibility study assessing the viability of the proposed project.
 The study encompassed an analysis of the project timeline, site characteristics, land surveys, community input, conceptual designs, cost projections, and recommended subsequent actions.
 The investigation examined three primary routing alternatives for pedestrian pathways throughout these areas.
 The primary distinctions among these alternatives pertain to the alignment of the Southern Path and Eastern Abutter Path adjacent to the Brickworks property.
 Variations in path routing may influence factors such as tree preservation, availability of parking spaces, and modifications to curbs and driveways.
 Although the study identified these potential challenges, it refrained from selecting a preferred alternative for three of the planning areas pending the advancement of the City of Cambridge’s planning initiatives.
-Staff from CRA have initiated discussions with property owners regarding the construction of the median path.
-The project is set to progress into the next design phase in 2025, with a selected concept for the Median Path advancing to the schematic design stage.
-CRA staff will utilize cost estimates derived from the feasibility study to strategize the project's next steps and will additionally seek grant funding to facilitate financing.

 The Danehy Park Connector / New Street Path is a proposed multi-use path between Concord Avenue and Danehy Park being developed and built by the City of Cambridge.
 The goal of the project is to provide community members a safe path to a variety of destinations.
 The design process will also consider opportunities for landscaping and tree planting, lighting, seating, and public art as part of the pathway project.
 Path users will enjoy better access to Danehy Park, residential buildings along New Street, Fresh Pond Mall, and to the existing Watertown Greenway multi-use path along Fresh Pond.